skip to Main Content

 Visit the Travis County ARES Website

-The Travis County Amateur Radio Emergency Service (TCARES) provides emergency communications to several served agencies with the motto “When All Else Fails”.
+The Travis County Amateur Radio Emergency Service (TCARES) provides emergency communications to several served agencies with the motto “When All Else Fails …”.
 Monthly meetings are held the 4th Tuesday of the month at 7:30 p.m. on Zoom.
-Weekly Nets are each Sunday evening at 7:00 p.m. on the 147.36+131.8 repeater.
-Activities include training, certifications, exercises, and events, in addition to responses to communication incidents.
+Weekly Nets are each Sunday evening at 7:00 p.m. on the 147.36+131.8 or the 146.940-107.2 backup repeater.
+Activities include training, certifications, exercises, and events, in addition to responses to communication emergency incidents.
 Visit http://www.tcares.org for more information.

 Our served agencies include:

-• ARCHES (Amateur Radio Communication Hospitals Emergency System) provides back-up voice and packet communications between 15 area hospitals and the Emergency Operations Center
+• ARCHES (Amateur Radio Communication for Hospitals’ Emergency System) – TCARES provides back-up voice and packet communications between 15 area hospitals and CTECC.

-• ADRN (Austin Disaster Recovery Network) – supplements ham radio operations to needs assessment and disaster recovery efforts
+• Austin Disaster Recovery Network (ADRN) – TCARES provides supplementary radio operations to needs assessment and disaster recovery efforts.

-• Infrastructure Awareness gathers information on the functionality of basic infrastructure and provides that information through MARS to the Department of Defense and Homeland Security in the event of terrorist or cyberattack
+• Critical Infrastructure Awareness (CI) – TCARES gathers information on the functionality of basic infrastructure and provides that information through the Military Auxillary Radio System (MARS) to the Department of Defense (DoD) and Homeland Security in the event of terrorist or cyberattack.

-• Natural Disasters can make communications infrastructure inoperable, non-functional or overloaded.
-ARES provides back-up communications locally, in adjacent counties or regionally with the Austin Rapid Response Team
+• Austin Rapid Response Team – Natural Disasters can make communications infrastructure inoperable, non-functional or overloaded.
+TCARES provides back-up communications locally, in adjacent counties or regionally.

 If you are interested in supporting one or more of these served agencies, please join us on our weekly nets or monthly meetings.